-Any way you decide to get moving matters, whether it looks like traditional exercise or not.
-Even something like chasing after the grandkids or dancing around your kitchen with a friend can count as being active.
-Jo actually finds playing with the grandkids not only enjoyable but motivating as well, because of the quality time they get to spend together.
-Try heading to a National Trust site as a way to spend time with family while also moving more; you can find more information on this in the relevant resources section.
+Any way you decide to get moving counts, whether it looks like traditional exercise or not.
+Even something like stretching while making a cup of tea or dancing around your kitchen while making dinner can contribute to being active.
+Jo actually finds walking her dog Elsie not only enjoyable but motivating as well, because of the positive way it lifts her mood.

 You might also be surprised about what activities you end up liking, once you give them a try.
 Tania was not a sporty person prior to her diagnosis, but found activities like playing active video games with her daughter helped get her up on her feet.
 Months later, she found herself going on a run and actually having a good time, which for her was no small feat.